Community Action (CA) is a small-group experience of Princeton Orientation coordinated by the Pace Center for Civic Engagement.

 CA introduces first-year students to community at Princeton and the surrounding area.
-Through service, students learn what it means to be part of a community, how to grapple with complex societal questions, and begin to develop an awareness of their personal values.
-Students meet organizational leaders, participate in collaborative projects with local organizations and have the opportunity to expand their understanding of themselves and the world.
+Students learn what it means to be part of a community, how to grapple with complex societal questions, and begin to develop an awareness of their personal values.

 Each year, CA Fellows collaborate with on and off-campus partners to develop the themes and experiences for the program.
 Previous groups have focused on topics ranging from food insecurity in Trenton to environmental education in the Poconos to educational access in Princeton to the arts in Newark and more.